Winter Car Kit Checklist for Cold Weather Travel

 You can buy a pre-packed winter car survival kit, but most of them are pretty skimpy, or just have car related items.

-The “Always Prepared 125-Piece Roadside Assistance Auto Emergency Kit with Jumper Cables” on Amazon looks to be better than most.
-But even this fairly good one needs extras (listed at the end).
+The “Always Prepared 125-Piece Roadside Assistance Auto Emergency Kit ” looks to be better than most.
+But even this fairly good one needs extras.

-We suggest you at least add: flashlights, duct tape, Quik Clot, Sharpie pens, wool blanket, fire extinguisher, ice scraper and a shovel.
+We suggest you add: flashlights, duct tape, Quick Clot, Sharpie pens, wool blanket, fire extinguisher, ice scraper, and a shovel.

 Don’t Forget Contact Information